MakeRedundant/Simple-Password-Generator/README.md

 ## Usage
-User can utilise the website to generate secure passwords that suits their requirements
+User can utilise the website to generate secure passwords that suits their requirements.
+The website can be viewed below with a link to the deployed website.

 ## Screenshot